Monahan part of golf power brokers in a match with Trump

 Im also is among 11 players at East Lake who have yet to win.

-Also to be considered is Matthew Wolf, who won the 3M Open in Minnesota to earn a spot in the Masters, and Collin Morikawa, who graduated from Cal and then was runner-up to Wolf in Minnesota and won the Barracuda Championship.
+Also to be considered is Matthew Wolff, who won the 3M Open in Minnesota to earn a spot in the Masters, and Collin Morikawa, who graduated from Cal and then was runner-up to Wolff in Minnesota and won the Barracuda Championship.

 WINNING NOT EVERYTHING